 - 1 tbsp butter I used goat butter

-- Melt the goat butter in a deep frying pan and add the shrimps.
+- Melt the goat butter in a deep frying pan and add the shrimp.
 Cook them for 4 minutes from each side.
 Remove them from the pan and add cauliflower rice in the same pan.
 Saute for 4 minutes and add salt, pepper to taste.
 Stir well.

 - Mix olive oil with lemon juice and pour all over the salad.
 Enjoy!